vacp2p/vac.dev/projects.md

 Research into making private and provable computation using WASM that is verified using zero-knowledge proofs.

-## RFC
+### RAD - RFCs & Dissemination

-We build specifications for self-sustainable robust protocols with strong and modular privacy guarantees.
+**RFCs**: We build specifications for self-sustainable robust protocols with strong and modular privacy guarantees.
 Rough consensus and running code.

+**Dissemination**: We write papers and aim collaborate closely with other institution to build a bridge between industry and academia.

-## Applied ZK/Explorations
+## Applied ZK & Explorations

-We build tools to enable privacy-enhanced computations using cutting-edge zero-knowledge proof systems.
+We build tools to enable new fundamental building blocks using cutting-edge zero-knowledge proof systems.